-- grate Parmesan (to serve)
+- Parmesan or cheddar cheese (to serve)

-- Add the pureed vegetables, chopped tomatoes, tomato puree and dried herbs to the pan, stirring well to combine.
+- Add the pureed vegetables, tomato puree and dried herbs to the pan, stirring well to combine.
 Crumble over the stock cube and add the bay leaf.
 Season with pepper and stir again.

 - Bring to the boil, then reduce the heat until it is simmering.
 Half-cover the pan with the lid and continue to simmer gently for 25-30 minutes, stirring the sauce more and more regularly as it thickens.

 - Meanwhile, bring a large pot of salted water to the boil.
 Add the spaghetti and cook until al dente.